zeroclipboard/zeroclipboard/README.md

-Zero Clipboard
+ZeroClipboard
 ==============

-The Zero Clipboard library provides an easy way to copy text to the clipboard using an invisible [Adobe Flash](http://en.wikipedia.org/wiki/Adobe_Flash) movie, and a [JavaScript](http://en.wikipedia.org/wiki/JavaScript) interface.
+The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible [Adobe Flash](http://en.wikipedia.org/wiki/Adobe_Flash) movie, and a [JavaScript](http://en.wikipedia.org/wiki/JavaScript) interface.
 The "Zero" signifies that the library is invisible and the user interface is left entirely up to you.

 ## Simple Example